Last updated on January 7, 2020 at 04:48 pm

 From bone-chilling temperatures to knee-deep snowfall, winter in the Northeast can be brutal.
-And while hunkering down and staying indoors until spring may sound like a great option, it just isn’t realistic (check out these 7 ways to brighten your winter attitude).
+And while hunkering down and staying indoors until spring may sound like a great option, it just isn’t realistic.
+(Check out these seven ways to brighten your winter attitude.)

 Before heading out in the cold with the kiddos, it’s important to put a little extra care into keeping you and your loved ones warm.
 Check out these tips for staying safe during outdoor, winter fun: